Rob Wilson (racing driver): NASCAR

 Rob Wilson made his stockcar racing debut in the 1994 GMC Trucks 200K, a NASCAR Busch North Series race at Lime Rock Park.
 The 41-year-old started 24th but had to retire after a transmission failure.
 He returned to the series the following year.
 His best result came at Nazareth Speedway.
 While racing a Pontiac owned by Joe Bessey he finished fifteenth.
 Wilson achieved the height of is Busch North career in 1996.
 Wilson led a lap at the 1996 Burnham Boilers 150 at Watkins Glen International, he eventually finished sixth.

-In 1995 the Kiwi made his debut in the NASCAR Busch Grand National Series.
+In 1995, Wilson made his debut in the NASCAR Busch Grand National Series.
 He was first entered in the 1995 NE Chevy Dealers 250 at New Hampshire International Speedway but failed to qualify.
 He qualified 42nd (as last starter) the following race at Nazareth.
-Racing in the #9 Delco Remy Pontiac he raced his way through the field finishing fifteenth.
+Racing in the No. 9 Delco Remy Pontiac he raced his way through the field finishing fifteenth.
 The New Zealander returned for two races in 1997.
 He failed to finish both races due to mechanical breakdown.